Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

-W. H. Wilson Tang, MD, is Professor of Medicine at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, Director of the Center for Clinical Genomics, staff cardiologist and Research Director of the Section of Heart Failure and Cardiac Transplantation Medicine in the Sydell and Arnold Miller Family Heart & Vascular Institute at the Cleveland Clinic.
+W. H. Wilson Tang, MD, is Director of Cleveland Clinic’s Center for Clinical Genomics; Research Director, and staff cardiologist in the Section of Heart Failure and Cardiac Transplantation Medicine in the Sydell and Arnold Miller Family Heart & Vascular Institute at the Cleveland Clinic; and Professor of Medicine at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
 As Director of the Cardiomyopathy program, Dr. Tang’s specialty interests include cardiomyopathy, heart failure, heart transplantation and mechanical circulatory assist devices.

 Dr. Tang graduated magna cum laude with a Bachelor of Science degree in neural sciences from Brown University in Rhode Island, where he received an honorary one-year period of study of the natural sciences at Jesus College, Cambridge University, in England.
 Dr. Tang received his medical degree from Harvard Medical School, and completed his internship and residency in internal medicine and a research fellowship in heart failure at Stanford University Medical Center.
 This was followed by clinical cardiology fellowship training at the Cleveland Clinic, and an advanced clinical fellowship in heart failure and cardiac transplantation.
 He was appointed to Cleveland Clinic in 2004 as a Staff Physician in the Section of Heart Failure and Cardiac Transplantation Medicine.
 He is board-certified in internal medicine, cardiovascular medicine, and advanced heart failure and transplant cardiology.
 Dr. Tang is a Fellow of the American College of Cardiology (ACC) and a Fellow of the American Heart Association (AHA), and has committee appointments in the Heart Failure Society of America (HFSA).
 He serves as member of the writing committee for both ACC/AHA and HFSA clinical guidelines in the management of heart failure.
 He is also a member of the International Society of Heart and Lung Transplantation.